geneas/lua/README.md

 **metamethods:**

 Metamethods are defined for tostring, concat and all arithmetic, shift, bit (except '^') and comparison operations, and so may be used in the same way as lua numbers in most cases.
+Note that the equality operators '==' and '!=' will only work if both operands are mpi objects, unless the __eqval patch has been applied to the Lua interpreter.
 Under lua 5.3 and later the fractional division operator '/' (__div) is not allowed by default; only the integer operator '//' (__idiv) is defined.
 This can be overridden via _mpi.setconfig()_ (see below).